-The Bavarian Print Prize has been recognizing outstanding achievements in the print industry since 2000, underlining Bavaria's importance as the most important publishing and print media location in Germany.
-This prize, which is unique in Germany, is awarded without endowment by the Bavarian State Government every two years in cooperation with the Association of Bavarian Newspaper Publishers (VBZV), the Association of Magazine Publishers in Bavaria (VZB) and the Bavarian Printing and Media Association (VDMB).
-The award symbol is Nike, the goddess of victory, a figurine from Porzellan Manufaktur Nymphenburg.
+The Bavarian Print Prize has been recognizing outstanding achievements in the print industry since 2000, underlining Bavaria's importance as Germany's most important publishing and print media location.
+This prize, which is unique in Germany, is awarded without endowment by the Bavarian State Government every two years in cooperation with the Association of Bavarian Newspaper Publishers (VBZV), the Media Association of the Free Press (Medienverband der freien Presse e.
+V. - Landesvertretung Bayern ) and the Bavarian Printing and Media Association (Verband Druck und Medien Bayern e.V. - VDMB).
+The award symbol is Nike, the goddess of victory, a figure from Porzellan Manufaktur Nymphenburg.

 Awards are presented in the following three categories:

 - "Newspaper" category: awards are given for new approaches in the publication of newspaper content and in the marketing of media.

 - Magazine" category: Awards are given to particularly innovative new magazines or successful relaunches.